"Supporting Working Parents, Building Stronger Teams"

 - Ensures Compliance with Legal Requirements: Under the Fair Labor Standards Act (FLSA), as amended by the Providing Urgent Maternal Protections for Nursing Mothers Act (the PUMP Act), most nursing employees have the right to reasonable break time and a private place to pump breast milk while at work.
 This right is available each time the employee needs to pump for up to 1 year after their nursing child's birth.

 - U.S. Department of Labor.
 Section 7(r) of the Fair Labors Standards Act - Break Time for Nursing Mothers Provision.
-Available HERE.
+(Click here to read it)

 Brown County Public Health works with businesses of all sizes to create environments where breastfeeding employees can thrive.
 Here is what we offer: